 It takes 43 seconds to reach the observation deck of the Space Needle by elevator.
 During that short ride, the guide/elevator operator gives what might be the shortest sight-seeing tour on record, but don’t worry – you can take your time learning about the history of the Needle and Seattle once you reach the top.

-Exhibits line the inner circle of the observation deck, but you’d be forgiven for ignoring them – the real draw here is the 360 degree view of Seattle, Puget Sound, the Olympics, the Cascades, Mt.
+Outside at the top, rest on glass benches that seem to hover above the ground.
+Inside, there’s a cafe offering sandwiches, pizza, beer, wine, coffee, and treats, with plenty of seating facing outward to enjoy the sights while you snack.
+Exhibits also line the inner circle of the observation deck, but you’d be forgiven for ignoring them – the real draw here is the 360-degree view of Seattle, Puget Sound, the Olympics, the Cascades, Mt.
 Rainier, and more.
 If you’re worried you won’t get your money’s worth from the view, check the webcam for a preview.

-There’s a fun gift shop at the base of the Needle where you can get Space Needle shaped salt and pepper shakers, books about the history of Needle and its role in the World’s Fair, and a Lego Space Needle kit.
+Like in any good tourist attraction, you’ll exit through the gift shop, located at the base of the Needle, where you can get Space Needle-shaped salt and pepper shakers, books about the history of Needle and its role in the World’s Fair, and a Lego Space Needle kit.
 You don’t need a ticket to shop in the store.